In this article

 Table of contents

-In this article, we’ll explain what G&A expenses are, how they factor into your business’s income statement, and how to manage them.
+In this article, we’ll explain what G&A expenses are and how they factor into your business’s income statement, and wrap up by sharing some strategies for managing them.

 General and administrative expenses, or G&A expenses, are operating expenses that do not include overhead costs related to the production or sale of goods and services.
-A type of indirect cost, G&A expenses are those costs that a business must spend throughout the year to maintain operations regardless of revenue or sales.
+G&A expenses are indirect costs a business must spend throughout the year to maintain operations regardless of revenue or sales.

 For example, the monthly rent paid to occupy a manufacturing facility would fall under the category of G&A, whereas the cost of manufacturing a certain product within that facility would fall under the category of cost of goods sold (COGS).

-1. Salaries and wages: This includes the pay for administrative staff, executive compensation, and other non-production personnel salaries
+1. Salaries and wages: This includes pay for human resources staff, executive compensation, and other wages and salaries for indirect labor that’s unrelated to production

-2. Rent and utilities: The costs of leasing office space and paying for utilities such as electricity, water, and internet services
+2. Rent and utilities: The cost of leasing office space and paying for utilities such as electricity, water, and internet services

 3. Office supplies and equipment: Costs incurred for items like stationery, computers, printers, and other equipment necessary for administrative tasks

-4. Legal and accounting fees: Fees paid to lawyers and accountants for their services in managing legal and financial matters of the company
+4. Accounting and legal fees: Fees paid to lawyers and accountants for their services in managing legal and financial matters for the company

 5. Insurance: Premiums for various insurance policies covering liability, property, and other business risks

-6. Depreciation and amortization: The allocation of the cost of assets over their useful life, affecting the company's book value and income statement
+6. Depreciation and amortization: Costs associated with depreciating assets over their useful life, affecting the company's book value and income statement

 7. Miscellaneous administrative expenses: Other administrative expenses such as permits, licenses, and fees paid to regulatory bodies for compliance purposes